 Notice Effective 02/13/15: As of fall 2015 any student not currently on the Dental Hygiene wait list will be required to complete BI 121, BI 122, BI 127, and CHM 210 with a C or better within two attempts.
 A withdraw equals one attempt.

 NEW GENERAL EDUCATION COURSE REQUIREMENT FOR ASSOCIATES DEGREE IN APPLIED ARTS AND SCIENCES!!

 Effective fall semester 2015, a three credit humanities course is required for ALL graduates.
-The department recommends PL 206 (BIOMEDICAL ETHICS).
-However, any three credit humanities course will fill the requirement.
+Any three credit humanities course will fill the requirement.